lingpy/evaluation-paper/README.md

 website](https://users-cs.au.dk/cstorm/software/tqdist/) gives instructions on the installation and usages.

+The stand-alone softare `MrBayes` was used to compute the Bayesian phylogenies.
+The installation instruction can be found on [MrBayes website](https://nbisweden.github.io/MrBayes/download.html).

 ## Summary of all Scripts

 The following summary shows all scripts that you can run at once to replicate the studies discussed in the paper.